brandttru/Focus-Bear-Onboarding/0. Company policies/Professionalism-Reflection.md

 4. Double check before sending

 ### How can you help create a positive, fun, and professional work environment?
 Engage with the environment and overall be positive and optimistic.
-Don't be a doomer
+Don't be a doomer.

 ### How can you prepare effectively for meetings with supervisors and colleagues?
 1. Read meeting agenda beforehand